netsys-lab/id-int-spec/specification.md

 - `3` Reserved

 ##### **VT**
 Type of the host address in `VerifierHostAddr` with the same encoding as the `DT`/`ST` fields in the SCION address header.
 Must be zero if `V` is not set.

 ##### **VL**
 Length of the host address in `VerifierHostAddr` with the same encoding as the `DT`/`ST` fields in the SCION address header.
 Must be zero if `V` is not set.

 ##### **Length**
 Length of the telemetry stack in multiples of 4 bytes.

 ##### **NextHdr**
 Indicates the next header following ID-INT.
 Equivalent to the NextHdr field in SCION.

 ##### **DelayHops**
 The number of AS-level hops to skip before the first telemetry data is recorded.

-##### **RemHopCnt** (Remaining Hop Count)
+##### **MaxStackLen**
-The maximum number of AS-level hops that are allowed to push telemetry to the stack.
+Maximum length of the telemetry stack in multiples of 4 bytes.
+If pushing another entry would increase the stack size beyond this value, the entry is not pushed and the `X` flag is set.

 #### **InstF** (Instruction Flags)
-Instruction flags for fixed-length metadata.
+Instruction flags requesting a subset of the four default metadata.

 #### **AF** (Aggregation Function 1-4)
-Aggregation function to use for variable length metadata.
+Aggregation function to use for each of the four metadata slots corresponding to instruction byte `Inst1` to `Inst4`.
 - `000b` First (never overwrite)
 - `001b` Last (always overwrite)
 - `010b` Minimum